maxwn04/cse15l-lab-reports/lab_report_1.md

     Congrats, you've successfully logged in to the server.

 ## Run some commands
-Now you can try to run some commands like `cd ls cat mkdir cp`
+Now you can try to run some of these commands:
+`ls` - shows the files in the current working directory
+`cd <directory>` - changes the working directory
+`cat <filepath>` - prints the text of a file
+`mkdir <directories>` - makes a directory
+`cp` - copies a file to another file or directory

 ![commands](\cse15l-lab-reports\img\command.PNG)